vinckr/site/content/blog/open-source-stylecheck.md

 Let me know if you have any questions about this guide or if there is something unclear!

-If you know a way to exclude all the markdown links from being checked by Vale let me know.
+If you know a way to exclude all the markdown links from the Vale check let me know.
 Right now it the best solution is to remove them and then do the Vale check.
 Let me know if there is a better way!

 - [Vale documentation](https://vale.sh/docs/)
 - [Vale in Gitlab Documentation testing](https://docs.gitlab.com/ee/development/documentation/testing.html#vale)